cerndb/tf-spawner/README.md

   -p PORT, --port PORT  grpc port (default: 1999)
   -e ENTRYPOINT, --entrypoint ENTRYPOINT
-                        pod entrypoint script path (default: None) --podfile PODFILE     path for pod yaml file (default: pod.yaml) -t TAG, --tag TAG     tag resources (default: tf-spawner) -r, --randomize-tag   create random tag for resources (this overrides the -t option) (default: False) -i IMAGE, --image IMAGE
+                        pod entrypoint script path (default: None) --pod-file POD_FILE   path to pod yaml file (default: pod.yaml) -t TAG, --tag TAG     tag resources (default: tf-spawner) -r, --randomize-tag   create random tag for resources (this overrides the -t option) (default: False) --env-file ENV_FILE   path to file containing environment variables to be sourced into every worker (default: None) -i IMAGE, --image IMAGE
-                        container image for the pod to use (default: tensorflow/tensorflow:2.0.1-py3)
+                        container image for the pod to use (default: tensorflow/tensorflow:2.1.0-py3)
 ```

 In order to read data from S3-compatible storage, make sure that you are setting in the environment `S3_ENDPOINT`, `S3_ACCESS_KEY`, `S3_SECRET_KEY`, `AWS_LOG_LEVEL`.
 You can do so modifying the `s3.secrets.example` in the `examples` folder and sourcing it.